dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 :::moniker-end

-## Blazor Server circuit handler
+## Server-side circuit handler

-Blazor Server allows code to define a *circuit handler*, which allows running code on changes to the state of a user's circuit.
+You can define a *circuit handler*, which allows running code on changes to the state of a user's circuit.
 A circuit handler is implemented by deriving from <xref:Microsoft.AspNetCore.Components.Server.Circuits.CircuitHandler> and registering the class in the app's service container.
 The following example of a circuit handler tracks open SignalR connections.

 `TrackingCircuitHandler.cs`: